pushkart2/Omniglot_CNN/README.md

 Implemented CNN (Convolutional Neural Network) model on Omniglot data for 1623 alphabet classes for 50 different languages

 # Working
-Unzip the omniglot file and change the path for datasets_path in cell 3 line 1.
+Unzip the omniglot file and change the path for datasets_path to the path to your dataset.